Melville, New York

 Melville is an affluent hamlet and census-designated place (CDP) in the town of Huntington in Suffolk County, on Long Island, in New York, United States.
 The population was 19,284 at the time of the 2020 census.

 History

 The area was known to the Native Americans as Sunsquams.
 In the 17th century, it was named Samuel Ketcham's Valley, after one of the earliest natives living there.
 It was later known as Sweet Hollow, likely due to the large population of honey bees and the honey found in the trees.

-19th century

 In 1829, a Presbyterian church was built at the corner of Old Country and Sweet Hollow Roads.